2my/2my.github.io/_posts/2015-03-03-secrets of happy families.md

 # Secrets of Happy Families

+Adapt, all the time.
+Talk.
+A lot.
+Go out and play.

+Happiness (and greatness) is made in micro steps.

 ## Agile Families
 Morning todo:
+- make bed
 - wash
 - dress
+- comb hair
 - eat
 - make lunch
 - …